5.7 Test Completion and Retrospectives

 - Completion may occur at the end of a test level, test cycle, iteration, release, maintenance activity, project, or cancellation.

-- Completion is not limited to successful exit criteria; it may also happen when testing is stopped with accepted residual risk.
+- Completion is not limited to met exit criteria; it may also happen when testing is stopped with accepted residual risk.

-- Lessons learned and retrospectives turn test experience into process improvement.
+- Lessons learned and retrospectives turn test experience into process improvement and should target causes, not symptoms.

 - Useful completion evidence supports future testing, maintenance, audits, and release decisions.